dscharrer/innoextract/README.md

 A perhaps more complete, but Windows-only, tool to extract Inno Setup files is [innounp](http://innounp.sourceforge.net/).

-Extracting windows installer executables created by programs other than Inno Setup is out of the scope of this project.
+Extracting Windows installer executables created by programs other than Inno Setup is out of the scope of this project.
 Some of these can be unpacked by the following programs:

 * [cabextract](http://www.cabextract.org.uk/)